fogleman/sdf/README.md

 `plane(normal=UP, point=ORIGIN)`

-`plane` is an infinite plane, with one side being positive (outside) and one side being negative (inside).
+`plane` is an infinite plane, with the positive side being inside and the negative side being outside.

 ```python
 f = sphere() & plane()